 Lenny Abrahamson directs the suspense, horror movie as the story focuses on Dr. Faraday, played by Domhnall Gleeson.
-He made a name for himself as the son of a housemaid.
+Dr. Faraday made a name for himself despite being the son of a housemaid.
 He put together a respectable life and practice as a country doctor.

-In the summer of 1948, he is called upon a patient of this mother’s former employers - Hall - the home of the Ayres family for over two centuries.
+In the summer of 1948, he calls upon a patient of this mother's former employers - Hall - the home of the Ayres family for over two centuries.

 Surprisingly, the doctor finds the former Hall in decline and its inhabitants - mother, son, and daughter - are haunted by something more sinister than death itself.

-He proceeds to take on the new patient without realizing how intimately, and how dreadfully, the family's history is about to become twisted around with his own history.
+He proceeds to take on the new patient without realizing how intimately, and how dreadfully, the family's past twists around his.

 Plotkin is known best as an editor for both Get Out and Happy Death Day.
 He cut his directing teeth helming one of the Paranormal Activity movies.